nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 .. _gs_installing_gn:

-In addition to these required tools, install the `GN`_ meta-build system if you are interested in building `Matter`_ (formerly Project Connected Home over IP, Project CHIP) applications.
+In addition to these required tools, install the `GN`_ meta-build system if you are interested in building `Matter`_ applications.
 This system generates the Ninja files that the |NCS| uses.

 .. tabs::